Johan Martial: International career

 Martial made his international debut for France under-19 on 9 September 2009 in a 3–3 friendly draw away to Japan.
 He was part of the team that won the 2010 UEFA European Under-19 Championship on home soil, making an appearance in the final group game, a 1–1 draw with England.

 Personal life

 Johan is of Guadeloupen descent.
-He is the younger brother of former Les Ulis captain Dorian Martial and the older brother of Manchester United and France forward Anthony Martial.
+He is the younger brother of former Les Ulis captain Dorian Martial and the older brother of former Manchester United and France forward Anthony Martial.
 He is the cousin of Servette midfielder Alexis Martial.